Boldark/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that duplicates the last line of a file
+script that deletes all file ending with .js